 The Bottom Line

 While it won’t be accepted everywhere, the Discover it Cash Back card is well worth your consideration.
 The sign-up bonus alone is enough to have this writer (with an already-full wallet) thinking seriously about getting it.
-And with no late fee for your first missed payment and no penalty APR, it’s a low-stakes, high-reward pick.
+It’s a low-stakes, high-reward pick.

 Want to learn more about the Discover it Cash Back card?
 Check it out — along with our other top picks for credit cards.